Estimating Treatment Effects Under Bounded Heterogeneity: Heterogeneity-aware confidence intervals

-where $\cv_{\alpha}(B)$ denotes the $1-\alpha$ quantile of the folded normal distribution, $\abs{N(B, 1)}$.
-The critical value therefore reflects the potential (worst-case) bias of $\hat{\beta}_{a}$.
-Importantly, the validity of the CI does not rely on point identification of $\beta$.
-In cases of complete lack of overlap, $\beta$ is set identified rather than point identified under a bound on the VCATE.
-As argued in Lemma~\ref{thm:FLCI}, which is an immediate consequence of \cite{armstrong_optimal_2018}, this CI maintains correct coverage for every value of $\beta$ within this identified set. \begin{lemma} Under the assumption that VCATE is bounded by $C^2$ and error terms are Gaussian in~\eqref{eq: reg model fs}, the worst-case coverage of this FLCI satisfies
+A fixed-length confidence interval (FLCI) is constructed as where $\cv_\alpha(B)$ denotes the $(1-\alpha)$ quantile of the folded normal distribution $|N(B,1)|$.
+The critical value therefore reflects the potential worst-case bias of $\hat\beta_a$.
+Importantly, the validity of the confidence interval does not rely on point identification of $\beta$.
+In cases of complete lack of overlap, $\beta$ is set identified rather than point identified under a VCATE bound; as shown in Lemma~\ref{thm:FLCI}, an immediate consequence of \citet{armstrong_optimal_2018}, the FLCI attains correct coverage uniformly over the identified set.

+\begin{lemma} Under the assumption that VCATE is bounded by $C^2$ and the error terms in \eqref{eq: reg model fs} are Gaussian,